debjitl45/day4/README.md

 Q36.
-What is Spring Boot Admin?
+What is Spring Boot Admin?<br>
 Spring Boot admin is a community project used to manage and monitor your Spring Boot applications.
 The client application gets register themselves with the admin server (via HTTP) or is discovered using Spring Cloud discover server like Eureka, Consul.Each client application needs to have Spring Actuator jars in it.
 The endpoints provided by the Actuator jar is polled by the Spring Boot Admin server to get the metrics of that application.

 Actuators endpoints let you monitor and interact with your application.
 Spring Boot includes several built-in endpoints and lets you add your own.
 To know more details about these endpoints read Spring Boot Actuator.

 Q37.
-Can we configure Spring Boot to use multiple data sources?
+Can we configure Spring Boot to use multiple data sources?<br>
 No, Spring Boot does not provide an out of the box solution in case our application needs multiple DataSources (e.g. multi-tenant system).
 Spring Boot provides multiple extension point to enable support for multiple data sources.
 Read multiple data sources with Spring Boot for more detail.

 Q38.
-What is application.properties file in Spring Boot?
+What is application.properties file in Spring Boot?<br>
  This property file is the central control system for your Spring Boot application.
 Spring Boot applies its typical convention over configuration approach to property files.
 Spring Boot provides default application.properties file for the default configurations.
 When Spring Boot application starters, it refer to this configuration file for the default values.

 Spring boot specified various common default properties inside application.properties to support Logging, AOP, Server configurations, caching, JPA, etc. We need not specify all the default properties in all the cases.
 We can specify them only on-demand.